Dennis Liberty

 • and more.

-Among the many things I have not yet nailed down are portraiture, engineering, and scheduling.
+Among the many things I have not yet nailed down are portraiture, botany and reading music.
 I am not in the same league as Leonardo da Vinci, but the breadth and variety of my skills and interests wander just as far.

 Get in touch